 Files can be used for much the same purpose as the knife above, however they are slightly more limited in their overall versatility.

 This section has been included in the guide primarily to warn you away from buying sets of hobby files.
-These will usually cost you around £10-15 for a set of files that are often too coarse for using on detailed plastic miniatures.
+These will usually cost you around £10-15 for a set of files that may sometimes be too coarse for using on detailed plastic miniatures.
 If you really want to use files you should either buy high-grit sandpaper (available cheap in any DIY store) or foam sanding pads/strips (like those from Flex-i-file, for example), which are simply sandpaper attached to flexible foam strips.
 They’ll give you the smoothness that you actually need without costing the earth.
 Failing all of that search the house for a nail file/emery board – it might not be perfect but it probably won’t do too bad a job!

 This stuff is magic in a bottle!
 It’s by far the best substance out there for sticking models together, and can also be used when cleaning your parts as explained here.
 One pot will also last you pretty much forever!